 As a business attorney (licensed in Delaware and Texas with offices in Austin and Houston, although I have clients all over), part of my practice is providing outside general counsel services to growing businesses and social entrepreneurs [link to social enterprise page].
 That includes giving advice to help business owners manage and navigate legal risks.
 My goal is to free business owners up to focus on what they do best – making money by providing great products and services.

-If you have a question about email disclaimers, employee matters, contract law or anything else that relates to business law (forming corporations and LLCs, structuring partner and founder relationships, resolving partner and founder disputes, raising startup capital and mergers and acquisitions), give me a call at 512.888.9860.
+If you have a question about email disclaimers, employee matters, contract law or anything else that relates to business law (forming corporations and LLCs, structuring partner and founder relationships, resolving partner and founder disputes, raising startup capital and mergers and acquisitions), please get in touch.

 See Scott v.
 Beth Israel Med.
 Ctr.
 Inc., 847 N.Y.S.2d 436, 444 (N.Y.
 Sup.
 Ct.
 2007)